ShamindaKanchana/SpotifyTrendsAnalyzer/README.md

 #### 4. Exporting for Tableau Integration
 - Export to Excel: Cleaned and aggregated data were exported as Excel files, enabling smooth data import into Tableau.

+# Spotify Dashboard

+## Overview

+The **Spotify Dashboard** is an interactive data visualization tool that provides insights into various Spotify metrics, including artist popularity, song characteristics, and album releases.
+The dashboard is designed to facilitate quick and easy exploration of Spotify's music data, allowing users to gain insights into trends across genres, artists, and song features.

+## Dashboard Components

+This dashboard contains multiple sections, each displaying key metrics and visualizations derived from a comprehensive dataset.
+The following components are part of the dashboard's architecture:

+### 1. Top Section - Key Metrics Overview
+- **Total Artists**: The total number of unique artists represented in the dataset.
+- **No of Songs**: Total count of songs available in the dataset.
+- **No of Albums**: Total number of albums across all artists.
+- **Artist Rank (only include top)**: A filter that allows users to adjust the rank threshold to display only the top artists.
+- **Released Year (Artists Popularity)**: A filter to limit the dataset by release year, specifically focusing on artist popularity.

+### 2. Middle Section - Visualizations for Popularity and Distribution
+- **Artists Popularity**: A bar chart displaying the popularity scores of the top artists, allowing users to see who ranks highest based on Spotify's popularity metric.
+- **Track Popularity for Selected Artist**: A detailed chart showcasing the popularity of individual tracks by a selected artist (e.g., Ariana Grande or Charlie Puth), helping users explore which songs are most favored.
+- **Albums Song Distribution**: A bar chart indicating the distribution of songs across albums, useful for understanding the productivity of various artists.
+- **Songs Per Year**: A line chart illustrating the trend of song releases over the years, highlighting periods of growth in Spotify's music catalog.

+### 3. Bottom Section - Song Feature Analysis
+- **Genre Distribution**: A pie chart or donut chart showing the breakdown of songs across different genres (e.g., pop, rock, edm), giving insights into genre popularity.
+- **Average Danceability for Each Artist**: A bar chart that visualizes average danceability scores for songs by various artists, indicating which artists produce the most danceable music.
+- **Average Energy for Each Artist**: A bar chart displaying the average energy level of songs for each artist, allowing users to see which artists produce high-energy music.
+- **Average Tempo for Each Artist**: A bar chart showing the average tempo of each artist's songs, useful for comparing musical styles across artists.

+## Data Source and Structure

+The data used in this dashboard is sourced from a Spotify dataset (provided by Kaggle), which includes information on artists, albums, tracks, and various song features such as **popularity, danceability, energy, and tempo**.
+The dashboard leverages multiple worksheets for data processing, calculations, and aggregations.
+Each section of the dashboard is connected to specific formulas and calculations derived from the source data, allowing for real-time updates as filters are applied.

+## Functions and Calculations

+The dashboard employs various Excel functions to organize and visualize data, including:

+- **COUNT and SUM**: To calculate total values (e.g., total artists, songs).
+- **AVERAGE**: For aggregating average values of song features like danceability, energy, and tempo.
+- **RANK**: Used to rank artists based on their popularity.
+- **FILTER and VLOOKUP**: To apply filters and retrieve specific data based on selected criteria (e.g., top artists, specific genres).
+- **CHART FUNCTIONS**: To create interactive charts for the visualizations across the dashboard.

+## Usage

+The dashboard is fully interactive, enabling users to:
+- **Filter by Artist Rank and Release Year** to explore top artists over different periods.
+- **Select Specific Artists** to examine their most popular tracks and overall song feature averages.
+- **Drill Down by Genre or Song Features** to discover trends in danceability, energy, and tempo across different artists and genres.

+## Insights and Value

+This Spotify Dashboard provides a holistic view of Spotify’s musical landscape, empowering users to:
+- Analyze which artists and genres are currently popular.
+- Explore song trends over the years and identify growth in releases.
+- Investigate song features and how they vary by artist, potentially uncovering patterns related to music style and genre preferences.

+This dashboard is a powerful tool for data analysts and music enthusiasts alike, allowing them to dive deep into Spotify’s data and discover valuable insights with ease.